-It’s October, which means fall is in full swing.
-With all the leaves and dead plants, many people assume gardening season it over, but they’re wrong.
+It’s September, which means fall is just around the corner.
+With all the increasing leaves and dying plants, many people assume gardening season it over, but they’re wrong.
 In fact, assuming it’s time to walk away from your yard can be bad news for your landscaping.
 Taking care of yard cleanup now is actually vital to your landscaping maintenance and making your garden the best it can be come spring.
 Since we all want that perfect spring landscaping, here are some tips on what to do for your fall yard cleanup, and why.

 Rake Your Leaves